personium/website/src/user_guide/003_Auth.md

 ![Access other owner's data](assets/auth/access_other_data.png)

 Personium controls data access based on the trust relationship between cells.
-By setting the Alice cell in ExtCell in the cell on the Bob side that data is accessed in advance and linking the Role, data is accessed in that Role.
-In the above figure, Alice cell of ExtCell and Role called Friend are linked, so they are accessed as Friend.
+By setting Alice cell as Bob's ExtCell and linking the Role, Bob's data is accessed by Alice using that Role.
+In the above figure, the ExtCell (Alice) and Role called Friend are linked, so Bob's data is accessed as Friend.

 The access range of the transcell token obtained by this method is within Bob's cell.